Japan's 'Suganomics' will target quick wins, not grand visions

 Some government officials say Mr Suga's focus on deregulation makes his policies closer to those of Mr Koizumi, who consolidated big banks and deregulated the labour market in the early 2000s.

-Mr Suga's slogan urging the public to "look after yourself before seeking government help" reflects his background as a self-made politician who made his way up from a son of a strawberry farmer to Japan's leader, people who know him say.
+Mr Suga's slogan urging the public to "look after yourself before seeking government help" reflects his background as a self-made politician who made his way up from being the son of a strawberry farmer to Japan's leader, said people who know him.